DipTaken/Stock-Holdings-Visualizer/README.md

 - Sort by **Percentage**, **Alphabetical**, or **Sector**.
 - Limit the number of stocks shown.
 - Toggle "Show ETF holdings" to expand each ETF into its underlying stocks (weighted by the ETF's allocation) and merge them with your existing direct positions.
+- Import your portfolio directly from a Wealthsimple activity CSV.

 ## Requirements